What's next after prosecutors reveal new evidence in Trump's 2020 election interference case

 Even if the judge agrees with prosecutors, the case isn’t heading to trial anytime soon.
 Her rulings are expected to be appealed — likely all the way to the Supreme Court.

-And if Trump defeats Biden, he could appoint an attorney general who would seek the dismissal of this case and the other federal prosecutions he faces.
+And if Trump defeats Vice President Kamala Harris, he could appoint an attorney general who would seek the dismissal of this case and the other federal prosecutions he faces.
 Or Trump could potentially order a pardon for himself.

 The filing gives Democrats new material to use as they campaign against Trump and offers voters a reminder of the allegations just a month out from Election Day, even as voting has already begun in some states.